 As we’ve already mentioned, the delts have three heads.
 Each of these heads performs a different function and can be hit with different exercises.

-The rear delts are involved in lateral movement away from the midline of the body in a horizontal plane; moving the upper arm away from the chest with the elbows out to the sides.
+The rear deltoids are involved in lateral movement away from the mid-line of the body in a horizontal plane; moving the upper arm away from the chest with the elbows out to the sides.
 This is also known as transverse abduction of the shoulders.
 There are several exercises that hit this head.
 The incline rear lateral rise, cable face-pull are just some of them.

-The front delts move your arms straight in front of you and over your head.
+The front deltoids move your arms straight in front of you and over your head.
 This head is best hit with the front rise, the overhead press and upright rows.